T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 - `alienfan-overboost` - command line utility to calculate maximum overboost for you system

 ## Disclaimer
 - **Antiviruses will detect virus into package**.
 It's not a virus, in fact, but the kernel hack for load driver.
-If you don't like it:
-  - Remove kdl.dll and drv64.dll from package (or you antivirus do so).
-  - Use "Test mode" instalation method.
-- This tools utilize low-level ACPI functions access, it can provide BSOD at start if supported ACPI bus not found!
-Use with care, at you own risk!
+You can add dll's as exception to prevent it.

 ## How it works?
 Instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tools does not use direct EC (Embed controller) access and data modification.